 Ellison Bay, (mile 81 and 93 for Century, mile 51 Metric)

-Serving: Water, Gatorade, bananas, oranges, peanut butter pretzels, granola bars, GU
+Serving: Water, Gatorade, bananas, oranges, peanut butter and jelly, peanut butter pretzels, pickle pops, and mini coke.

 Featured item: Kick Ash mix.